sitehostnz/cc-varnish-64/README.md

 # Custom Image Example - Varnish Cache 6.4.0

-In this example we will be building a Varnish Cache 6.4.0 from scratch and not forked from one of our existing images.
+In this example we will be building a Varnish Cache 6.4.0 from scratch and that is not forked from one of our existing images.

 ## What Are Custom Images?